Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Demeter.md

 |       3        |      1       |   1 CT    |   3 CT   | 25 Meters |
 Spawn a wall of vines up to the range away.
 The wall is 20 Meters wide, 10 Meters tall, can block regular projectiles, and prevents enemies from passing.
-Enemies who try to climb or destroy the wall must make a Might saving roll or become ***ensnared*** for 2 CT
+Enemies who try to climb or destroy the wall must make a Might saving roll or become [[#Ensnared]] for 2 CT

 ------------------